-12th Street Beach is uniquely situated in the heart of city and nestled on the northern end of Northerly Island Park just south of Adler Planetarium on Chicago’s Museum Campus.
+12th Street Beach is uniquely situated in the heart of city and nestled on the northern end of Northerly Island just south of Adler Planetarium on Chicago’s Museum Campus.
 A non-motorized boat launch is available at the beach along with a beach house.
 Beach goers can find concessions and restrooms at the beach.

 Beach house and restrooms

 Food and beverage

 1200 S. Lake Shore Drive